 Love apricots!
 However, I have not had good luck with the fresh apricots sold in supermarkets.
-They were so often bland and pasty that I stopped buying them.
+They are so often bland and pasty that I stopped buying them.
 I remember my excitement the first time I found the amardeen of my childhood in a middle-eastern store… we used to tear off pieces and lick them slowly..
 This was an after-school snack, our Levantine fruit roll-up!
 Manufactured in Syria with apricots that come from the Ghouta region near Damascus, this apricot leather is to me the best!
 Very intense apricot flavor, with the tanginess that makes it so irresistible.
-My mom would prepare a pudding from the amardeen that she would decorate in a very artsy way using pine nuts, almonds and pistachios.
-Easy to make.
-Delicious.
-With extra benefits: apricot is a remedy for anemia, as it is iron-rich.
-It is a gentle laxative, rich in Vitamin A and calcium and good for the eye and heart.

 None of the cookbooks I had even mentioned this recipe, until I found it in The Arab Table, by May S. Bsisu.
 She calls it mohalabia kamar el deen, which is fitting since, just like the traditional mohalabia it is thickened with cornstarch and flavored with sugar and rose and orange blossom waters.
 Mrs. Bsisu also suggests combining both the traditional milk-based mohalabia and this amardeen pudding, one layer on top of the other.
 I love the idea, especially since in Lebanon they make an orange pudding and pour it on top.
 I prefer the tangy taste of apricots on top of milk.
-I decided to break away from tradition a teensy bit by using plain gelatin in addition to the cornstarch, to make sure the pudding was firm enough.

 INGREDIENTS: This quantity will serve 6 to 8 people or more if you use smaller goblets.